 Enjoy another full day at the Tokyo Quilt Festival.
 Or slip away in the afternoon to Nippori Textile Town.
-For this adventure, Patricia and Victoria take you by public subway and train to the famous Fabric Street lined with over 80 shops.
+For this adventure, Patricia and Victoria take you by public subway and train to the famous Fabric Town lined with over 80 shops.
 B

 DAY FOUR Tokyo—Chusen-Dyeing Workshop, Asakusa

 Head north by private coach to Tokyo Wazarashi, a 130-year chusen-dyeing company.
 Here you learn about the tradition of chusen-dyeing and experience stencil-dyeing your own tenugui.
 Coach to Asakusa to catch lunch at one of the myriad of small restaurants before touring Sensoji, Tokyo’s oldest temple.
 Enjoy this atmospheric neighborhood while wandering down Nakamise, a shopping street filled with traditional delights.
 B

 Be a guest in the home of Amy Katoh, champion of the Japanese arts and author of four beloved books about Japanese culture.
 Here Amy shares her extensive textile collection with you.
 Then coach to the chichi Azabu Juban neighborhood for lunch at a noted farm-to-table vegetarian restaurant.
 Cap your day with a visit to Amy’s iconic store, Blue & White, where you peruse her curated collection of contemporary Japanese goods.
 B L